koral--/blog/source/2016-10-15-trigger-builds-with-git-tags.html.markdown

 ### Bitbucket

-There's nothing you would have to change if you already have a Bitbucket webhook registered for your Bitrise.io app, it just works.
+There's nothing you would have to change if you already have a Bitbucket webhook registered for your [bitrise.io](https://www.bitrise.io) app, it just works.
 Every tag triggers a new build, even if you push more than one new tags with `git push --tags` all new tags will trigger a build.

 ### GitLab

-If you previously added a webhook on GitLab and forgot to enable the `Tag Push event`, you'll have to delete the webhook and add it again, as GitLab doesn't have an edit feature for webhooks.
+__If you previously added a webhook on GitLab and forgot to enable the `Tag Push event`, you'll have to delete the webhook and add it again__, as GitLab doesn't have an edit feature for webhooks.
 If you need help with adding the webhook manually with the Tag Push event enabled, please [follow this setup guide](https://github.com/bitrise-io/bitrise-webhooks#gitlab---setup--usage).